Statistic Twin City Georgia National

 Twin City Racial Demographics & Ethnicity

-The Twin City racial demographics and ethnicity breakdown serves as a critical tool for understanding and addressing systemic inequities, promoting social justice and inclusion and building stronger, more resilient communities.
-The racial breakdown in Twin City is 37.2% White, 57.3% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian - 1.1% of the population identify as Hispanic or Latino.
+The Twin City racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Twin City, the racial breakdown reveals 37.2% White, 57.3% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 1.1% of the population identifying as Hispanic or Latino.
 Of all households, 99.2% reported speaking English only, while 0.5% reported speaking Spanish only.
-A total of 0.5% of residents were considered foreign born.
+Moreover, 0.5% of residents were classified as foreign-born.

 Twin City Population Density